 And Haman answered the king, “For the man whom the king delights to honor, let a royal robe be brought which the king has worn, and a horse on which the king has ridden, which has a royal crest placed on its head.
 Then let this robe and horse be delivered to the hand of one of the king’s most noble princes, that he may array the man whom the king delights to honor.
 Then parade him on horseback through the city square, and proclaim before him: ‘Thus shall it be done to the man whom the king delights to honor!’”

 a.
-For the man whom the king delights to honor, let a royal robe be brought which the king has worn: Haman, in his childish desire to be praised and honored by all, asked for things that really mattered very little, except to puff one up with pride.
+For the man whom the king delights to honor, let a royal robe be brought which the king has worn: Haman, in his childish desire to be praised and honored by all, asked for things that really mattered very little, except to puff himself up with pride.

 b.
-Thus shall it be done to the man whom the king delights to honor: Haman was a tragic man who can only believe he has done well when he heard applause.
+Thus shall it be done to the man whom the king delights to honor: Haman was a tragic man who could only believe he had done well when he heard applause.
 It is a good and sometimes appropriate thing to have applause here on earth, but it is tragic to live your life seeking for it.
 We should instead seek and be satisfied with the applause from heaven.

 B. The king’s command.